amith0206/Amith-Sagar-L/README.md

 🎓 Studying engineering at RNSIT, currently in my 2nd year.
 Passionate about building innovative solutions and exploring the world of technology.

-💡 Skilled in C, C++ and Java having a strong foundation in these programming languages.
-I have basic knowledge in Python too.Recently embarked on a journey to master Flutter for cross-platform app development.
+💡 Skilled in C, C++,Python and Java having a strong foundation in these programming languages.Recently embarked on a journey to master Flutter for cross-platform app development.

 🤖 Fascinated by the field of Artificial Intelligence and its potential to transform industries.
 Keen on leveraging AI technologies to develop intelligent systems that make a positive impact.